Surface Working Group (ISWG) Workshop

 Focus of the Meeting

-RegistrationRegistration for the meeting by 17 May 2019 can be performed via following this link.
-If you wish to present please indicate your preference between oral or poster presentation.
+RegistrationRegistration for the meeting by 01 July 2020 can be performed via following this link.
+If you wish to present please enter your abstract in the form and indicate your preference between oral or poster presentation.

 This workshop aims at reviewing capabilities of existing technology and the capacity for their use in surface monitoring, data assimilation and modelling applications.
 This in turn should be used to provide expert recommendations and coordination guidance for surface observations.
 The International Surface Working Group will: